SublimeText-Markdown/MarkdownEditing/docs/linting.md

         return {}
 ```

-The linter will search for all occcurences of `locator` with regex flag equals to `flag` in the document.
+The linter will search for all occurrences of `locator` with regexp flag equals to `flag` in the document.
 Then it passes the document itself and the begin position and the end position of target captured group to `test` method.
 The `test` method will return a dictionary of "offset:information" key-value pairs.
-That offset will decide the displayed line number of the occurence of the error.
+That offset will decide the displayed line number of the occurrence of the error.

 ### Editing an existing rule